mahitayadla/Human-Action-Recognition-using-NVIDIA-VLM-workflow/README.md

 ﻿**Action Detection in Videos using Gradio and NVIDIA API**

 This project analyzes and compares action detection accuracy between two videos using a pre-trained model accessed via the NVIDIA VLM API.
-Below are the setup instructions, usage guide, and expected outputs.![ref1]
+Below are the setup instructions, usage guide, and expected outputs.

 **Setup**